kevkouadio/kk-online-offline-budget-trackers/README.md

 ## Link
 [Click here to view the deployed app](https://kk-budget-tracker.herokuapp.com/).
 ## Usage
-Put the name transaction of the transaction, then put the amout on the transaction amount area and click on `Add Funds` for a deposit or `Subtract Funds` for a withdrawal.
+Put the name of the transaction, then put the amout on the transaction amount area and click on `Add Funds` for a deposit or `Subtract Funds` for a withdrawal.

 To download on computer, click on the plus `+` sign on the right side of the url field of the browser.

-For mobile devices, click on the links for more details: [Install PWA on Your Phone](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/)
+For mobile devices, click [Here](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) for more details.

 ## Licence
 This app is under the MIT License.